 Reasons (not) to visit Chiang Mai

 The “old city” of Chiang Mai still has that bohemian feel.
 Something that even the tourist hordes have not managed to spoil.
 The area is labelled as a “Thai artistic cultural conservation zone” and therefore has development restrictions.
 Most of the important city temples are situated here, as is the Sunday market and plenty of bars and restaurants;

 The surroundings of Chiang Mai are stunning.
-Mountains, jungle, forest, rice fields, rivers, waterfalls, ethnic minority villages, temples, you name it;
+Mountains, jungle, forest, rice fields, rivers, waterfalls, temples, you name it;

 Chiang Mai festivals are the best!
 Songkran (Thai new year) in April, Loy Krathong (lantern festival) in November and the Flower festival in February are really something special;

 The hills and mountains around Chiang Mai are home to many different ethnic hill tribe villages that can be visited for a look into the unique history and culture of the tribes;

 There are more than 300 temples in the Chiang Mai province.
 Of course it’s near impossible to visit them all, but there are a few that should not be missed.